Giuseppe Parvis

 Giuseppe Parvis' shop in Mouski Bazaar, Cairo, Egypt, 1915.
 Credit: ETH-Bibliothek Zürich.

-The chaotic Mouski Square in Cairo, where Giuseppe Parvis established his first exhibition of furniture in 1859.
+Mouski Square in Cairo, where Giuseppe Parvis established his first exhibition of furniture in 1859.

 The